wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects API abuse only if the filtering node has version 4.2 or above.
+Wallarm detects and mitigates API abuse attacks only if it has the [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module enabled and properly configured.

-The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following bot types:
+The **API Abuse Prevention** module uses the complex bot detection model to detect the following bot types:

 * API abuse targeted at server response time increase or server unavailability.
 Usually, it is achieved by malicious traffic spikes.
 * [Fake account creation](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-019_Account_Creation) and [Spamming](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-017_Spamming) are creation of fake accounts or confirmation of fake content (e.g. feedback).
 Usually, it does not result in service unavailability but slows down or degrades regular business processes, e.g.: